AbhishekWorld2024/SpringSecurityWithWeb/README.md

 # SpringSecurityWithWeb
 <h1>Spring Boot Security with In-Memory Authentication</h1><br><br>
-This project demonstrates a simple Spring Boot application with in-memory authentication using Spring Security.
+This project demonstrates a  Spring Boot application with in-memory authentication using Spring Security.
 It showcases how to secure specific endpoints and render a custom HTML page upon successful login.<br><br>
 **Features**<br>
 **In-Memory Authentication:**<br>